Processing...

 Mainly, there are three types of cloud computing services, varying in the amount of support you can gain from the vendor.
 However, the more you delegate to the cloud provider, the more control you lose.
 Depending on your objectives and business model, you can choose between IaaS, PaaS, and SaaS.
 Keep in mind that the cloud computing pricing structure also fluctuates from one type to another.

-Infrastructure as a service (IaaS) is a pay-to-go service that offers organizations access to basic infrastructure capabilities, including virtualization, storage, servers, and networking.
+Infrastructure as a Service (IaaS) is a pay-to-go service that offers organizations access to basic infrastructure capabilities, including virtualization, storage, servers, and networking.
 While you remain in charge of the operating systems, data, operations, and runtime, your cloud provider handles server configuration and maintenance along with memory storage and networking.

 The IaaS option is ideal for smaller companies that would like to avoid investing in complex hardware and software.
 Another use case is retaining control over your applications and only purchasing limited functions you need.
 Providing the same capabilities as traditional data centers, IaaS vendors take over management and maintenance, which makes this option suitable for beginners.

-Platform as a service (PaaS) is a solution that covers all the IaaS functions along with middleware, runtime, and operating systems.
+Platform as a Service (PaaS) is a solution that covers all the IaaS functions along with middleware, runtime, and operating systems.
 This cloud service option allows users to develop, run, and manage applications without creating and maintaining the infrastructure.
 PaaS customers can build applications without worrying about the environment and software updates.

 Designed with developers in mind, PaaS provides a ready-to-use platform to create custom applications.
 This service can also optimize and accelerate workflows and allows coders to build apps faster.
 On top of that, you can use built-in components to reduce the amount of coding and deliver high-performance solutions.

-Software as a service (SaaS) is the most comprehensive suite that delegates the entirety of application management to the cloud provider—everything from functions that IaaS and PaaS cover to application and data maintenance.
+Software as a Service (SaaS) is the most comprehensive suite that delegates the entirety of application management to the cloud provider—everything from functions that IaaS and PaaS cover to application and data maintenance.
 This includes software updates, security patches, bug fixes, and any other activities associated with application maintenance.

 Businesses that don’t have the in-house resources to deal with application support and software updates can greatly benefit from adopting the SaaS option.
 Additionally, this form of cloud usage is perfect for short-term projects that can benefit from affordable assistance.

-Reserved Instances is an ideal pricing model for companies with unpredictable workloads.
+Reserved instances is an ideal pricing model for companies with unpredictable workloads.
 The client signs a one- to three-year agreement to reserve resources for the duration of the contract.
 Reserving a minimum capacity needed, clients can benefit from a discounted price.
 Assuming you don’t experience sudden traffic spikes, this model will lower your cloud computing price from 50% to 75% compared to the on-demand option.

-The Subscription model offers several tiers, each with its own set of features.
+The subscription model offers several tiers, each with its own set of features.
 Once you pay a monthly fee for a certain package deal, you will gain access to the included resources for one month.
 Later, you renew your subscription and continue using the services.
 This approach works for organizations with a high level of predictability when it comes to usage rates and workloads.

 The hybrid model refers to combining two or more strategies.
-Many businesses decide to couple Reserved Instances with Pay-As-You-Go.
-This way, they benefit from discounted pricing of the Reserved Instances approach while combating traffic spikes with the PAYG model.
+Many businesses decide to couple reserved instances with pay-as-you-go.
+This way, they benefit from discounted pricing of the reserved instances approach while combating traffic spikes with the PAYG model.

 Outside of purchased services and tiers, there are other costs that might come up when executing cloud migration.
 From the costs of data transfer and infrastructure to licensing and software, moving data to the cloud does come at a price.

 It’s true that cloud services are usually more reliable and stable compared to the traditional setup.
-However, you are relying on a third party, and outages can happen to anyone.
+However, you’re relying on a third party, and outages can happen to anyone.
 For example, Amazon experienced a blackout in 2017 which disrupted numerous businesses.
 Take this into account when considering whether you should migrate to the cloud.

 Companies that have legacy parts should keep in mind that their systems may not be suitable for cloud migration.
 They require changes in the code to make them cloud-ready.
 Consider working with a trustworthy IT partner to prepare your systems for the change.